alsace-research/alsace-research.github.io/CV.md

 <br>

 * Regulatory compliance was a part of the daily Operations at an largest natural gas producer in the US
-* I supported petroleum geologists and engineers using a mix of enterprise ESRI, web mapping, open-source tools, legacy ERP systems, and Microsoft Axure Cloud products.
+* I supported petroleum geologists and engineers using a mix of enterprise ESRI, web mapping, open-source tools, legacy ERP systems, and Microsoft Azure Cloud.
-* I saw how to integrate GIS across an enterprise in an open-source & closed-source way.
+* I saw GIS integrated across an enterprise in an open-source & closed-source way.
 It was the first professional experience being exposed to open-source GIS and cloud.
-* This is where I first started learning Python
+This is where I first started learning Python.

 <br>